signum-network/CIPs/SIP/sip-40.md

 ### Transfer Royalties
 With this function a current owner of the royalties can transfer them to a new owner.
+A message to trackRoyaltiesTransfer account will be send.

     public void transferRoyalties(Address newRoyaltiesOwner) {
 		if (royaltiesOwner.equals(this.getCurrentTxSender())) {